-Collectives may apply to CKAF with a sponsor.
+Individual professional artists and collectives may apply to CKAF with a sponsor.
 These applications must meet the following requirements:

 - i.
-Collectives must have three members who sign the application.
+Individuals must be professional artists as described in C.2.d.
 They must meet all other requirements, including proof of insurance and reports. - ii.
+Collectives must have three members as described in C.2.d.
+They must meet all other requirements, including proof of insurance and reports. - iii.
 A sponsor may be any incorporated non-profit or charitable organization in Kingston, other than the KAC.
-It is the responsibility of the unincorporated collective that wishes to receive CKAF funding through this sponsor to complete the application. - iii.
+It is the responsibility of the unincorporated collective that wishes to receive CKAF funding through this sponsor to complete the application.

+- iv.
 The Sponsor will also sign the application and include a letter of support for the project that identifies the Sponsor's support and financial agreement if any, with the collective.
-The KAC may look to the partnering sponsor for final reports on the project should the collective not provide them as required. - iv.
+The KAC may look to the partnering sponsor for final reports on the project should the collective not provide them as required. - v.
 The sponsoring organization may apply for its own project in addition to one sponsored project in each grant cycle.
 Organizations receiving CKAF Operating Funds may sponsor artist or community collectives for Project Grants in the same year.